Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Back to what our application needs, AI workloads have the interesting characteristics of being relatively insensible to loss of precision, as illustrated by the fact that quantization is even possible.
 On the other hand, they benefit from having more range.

 For all these reasons, I now crown the bfloat16 our winner.
-Congratulations, you are officially my favorite minifloat
+Congratulations, you are officially my favorite minifloat! 🏆

 Here is a recap on why `bfloat16` is the best format in the history of the universe :